Generative AI and the Hollywood Strike

 And so, I dived in.
 Got so much to say.

-In this article I will explain core concepts in Generative AI in simple terms, discuss the potential impact on the film industry through examples, flag issues, and share ways to approach some of the gaps.
+In this blog post I will explain core concepts in Generative AI in simple terms, discuss the potential impact on the film industry through examples, flag issues, and share thoughts on ways to approach some of the gaps.

 This may appear like a casual topic given everything that is going on in the world right now.
 But it is not at all casual.
 This is about an industry going through a paradigm shift, about people potentially losing their jobs, and above all, about individuals’ rights to own their identity.